Top Ten Getting Pregnant Tips

 - Don’t smoke, drink alcohol or do drugs.
 Such behavior can undermine your attempts to get pregnant, as well as affect your fertility.
 Plus, such behavior is extremely dangerous for the health of your unborn child should you get pregnant.
 Stop such destructive health habits before getting pregnant, not after.

 Finally, remember that there’s no such thing as trying too hard to get pregnant.
 If you don’t get pregnant after a year of trying, see a fertility specialist so that you may consider infertility treatments such as infertility drugs or assisted reproductive technology (ART).
 Dealing with infertility can be a trying time in a woman's life.
-People who are interested in helping others with this may consider pursuing a PhD in nursing.
+People who are interested in helping others with this may consider pursuing a Masters degree in nursing.